monika2333/edu_news_pipeline/README.md

 ## Pipeline Overview

-1. **Crawl** - Fetch latest articles from configured sources (default: Toutiao; optional: ChinaNews), upsert feed metadata into `raw_articles`, ensure bodies are fetched, and enqueue keyword-positive articles into `news_summaries` with a `pending` status.
+1. **Crawl** - Fetch latest articles from configured sources (default: Toutiao; optional: ChinaNews, Guangming Daily), upsert feed metadata into `raw_articles`, ensure bodies are fetched, and enqueue keyword-positive articles into `news_summaries` with a `pending` status.
 2. **Summarise** - Consume pending rows from `news_summaries`, call the LLM for those without summaries, and update their status to `completed` (failed rows remain pending for retry).
 3. **Score** - Ask the LLM to rate each summary and persist the `correlation` score in `news_summaries`.
 4. **Export** - Assemble the highest-scoring summaries into a plain-text brief and optionally log the batch metadata in `brief_batches` / `brief_items`.